• Home /

 USDA Mortgages

 USDA mortgages are mortgages backed by the U.S. Department of Agriculture.
 USDA loans allow buyers to purchase homes in the USDA eligibility map with no money down.
-USDA mortgage rates are subsidized, and mortgage insurance rates are reduced.
+USDA mortgage rates are often lower than conventional mortgage rates, and its mortgage insurance rates are reduced.

 First-Time Home Buyer Programs